PollsAPI/yo-polls/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+### SEO

+For SEO, we have used `next-seo` and created a basic config for SEO.
+You can configure the SEO by updating the file - [utils/seo.js](./utils/seo.js).

 ## Learn More about NextJS